Classical Drama and Theatre

 Tragedy proper did not arise in the worship of the Thracian god Dionysus; but sprang out of the indigenous worship of the dead . . . the cult of Dionysus was not indigenous in Sicyon but had been introduced there . . . and had been superimposed upon the cult of the old king; . . . even if it were true that Tragedy proper arose out of the worship of Dionysus, it would no less have originated in the worship of the dead since Dionysus was regarded by the Greeks as a hero (i.e. a man turned into a saint) as well as a god.

 This theory, called the "tomb theory" or "hero-cult theory," has certain advantages over the supposition that tragedy arose from Dionysian worship.
-Principally, it addresses directly the content and form of all later, extant classical tragic dramas which invariably include choruses, most often focus on human heroes over immortals, and frequently center around their mortality.
+Principally, it directly addresses the content and form of all later, extant classical tragic dramas which invariably include choruses, most often focus on human heroes over immortals, and frequently center around their mortality.
 The performance of a hero's life at his "tomb," presumably a narrative recreation of his life and death accompanied by a chorus, does indeed bear a strong, if superficial, resemblance to later tragedy.

 But there are serious drawbacks to the "tomb theory."
 Primarily, this evidence is so scant that, if the theory is correct, the discussion about the origin of Greek tragedy is over.
-This leaves nothing else to say, for there is no other information about such rituals to be found in the historical record.
-Herodotus' account constitutes our one and only source of information on this custom.
+This leaves nothing else to say, for there is no other information about these Sicyonian rituals to be found in the historical record.
+Herodotus' account constitutes our one and only source of information about this custom.
 No other historian, no later commentator, no vase painting, nothing else in antiquity refers to this sort of entertainment, as far as we know.

 Close attention to Herodotus' language also raises some serious issues about the validity of this perspective.
 The historian appears to be pushing the very same point as Ridgeway, that tragedy arose from these sorts of celebrations ("the Sicyonians . . . held celebrations with tragic choruses, ..." ).
 To call them "tragic" choruses is essentially to retroject a later cultural term onto an earlier custom and begs the point that these songs in some way constitute "proto-tragedy."
 Note also that Herodotus seems to be denouncing the cult of Dionysus as the font of tragedy when he says "honoring not Dionysus but Adrastus."
 The great "Father of History" looks to be asserting the same argument as Ridgeway and his modern followers.

-In other words, he does not just happen to record luckily for us the true origin of drama, but is making the very point on very slender evidence.
+In other words, he does not just happen to record for us the true origin of drama, but is making the very point on very slender evidence.
 If so, and if he'd had more data to this effect, Herodotus would surely have cited it.
 But he does not, and that speaks poorly for the credibility of this thesis.
 All in all, given the scarcity of information here and Herodotus' potential bias, we must take the "tomb theory" with a grain of salt, if not a whole shaker.
 After all, when the facts lead to a dead end, we're at "Thespis" all over again.

 C. Else's Theory

 Speaking of Thespis, a third theory also downplays the role of Dionysian worship in the formation of early Greek drama and has won generally wider support.
 Gerald Else, a twentieth-century classicist, suggested looking at drama, not as the product of some other type of ritual or celebration nor even the evolution of older forms into something new and different, but as a unique event without true forebears.
-Else calls Greek drama "the product of two successive creative acts by two men of genius," meaning Thespis and Aeschylus. (note) In other words, tragedy simply "happened" because two men in fairly close succession saw possibilities in the art form and in the process of reshaping it created drama.
+Else calls Greek drama "the product of two successive creative acts by two men of genius," meaning Thespis and Aeschylus. (note) In other words, tragedy simply "happened" because two men in fairly close succession saw possibilities in the art form, and in the process of reshaping it they created drama, almost incidentally.

-The form and content of tragedy, then, do not matter in the same way they do if we suppose that tragedy is an elaboration of certain celebrations or rituals.
-What tragedy became is simply what Thespis and Aeschylus saw as practicable entertainment, because in manufacturing tragedy, they simply used what they wanted to of the celebrations and arts around them.
+The form and content of tragedy, then, do not matter in the same way they do if we suppose that tragedy is an elaboration of certain pre-existing celebrations or rituals.
+What tragedy became is simply what Thespis and Aeschylus saw as practicable entertainment, because in manufacturing the artform, they simply used what they wanted to of the culture and arts around them.
 If tragedy looks like it has pieces of Dionysiac ritual or hero-worship or lyric poetry or epic, it is because that is what Thespis and Aeschylus selected at will and from these elements forged drama.
 It must also have been to some extent what their public wanted, in the language of modern advertising, what "sold."

 Essentially, what Else is doing is subverting the whole mentality of "evolution," the sense that art entails cause and effect which over time lead to visible changes in its presentation.
 Instead, he has posited a theory of spontaneous generation for tragedy—a student of mine aptly called this the "creationist theory" of Greek drama—inasmuch as Else is essentially saying that early Greek theatre did not evolve, but was "created," born several times, in fact: in Thespis' early touring shows, and again in 534 BCE when Pisistratus instituted the City Dionysia in Athens and decided to include drama among its celebrations, and finally in Aeschylus' masterful hands during the early Classical Age when it took on the shape in which we know it.
 It's hard to argue against Else's contentions, and thus many scholars today follow his thesis.